A good work out

 Our UK-based DPE is expensive but very helpful and and an hour later, clutching my freshly-minted Temporary US Airman's Certificate, we call up the Tower, book out and call for start.

-Now this I haven't had before: I get our full departure clearance prior to start.
+Now this I haven't had before (but will have in the USA): I get our full departure clearance prior to start.
 Ann helpfully writes everything down and we read back just perfectly, start up and taxy out, minding very carefully the huge Falcon business jet next to the parking slot.

 Up the hill to the taxyway, mind the 737s weaving in and out and head for S1 for power-checks.
 Call ready and are cleared on to the runway behind a landing Cessna 412 and (love it!) ahead of a RyanAir 737.
 He will need to be cautious of our massive wake turbulence.